-- The Breach Snake Embankments measure calls for the breaching of the lower four Snake River - 5225 dams (Lower Granite, Little Goose, Lower Monumental, and Ice Harbor) and a return to a more - 5226 river-like system for ESA-listed species.
-Due to the less surface area and shorter travel times - resulting from removal of the lower Snake River dams, MO3 model results for the lower Snake - 5228 River show, as compared to the No Action Alternative, faster heating and cooling in the spring - and fall, respectively, and more diel and day-to-day variability.
-These impacts to water - 5230 temperature are substantially diminished downstream of McNary Dam.
-Details are described - 5231 below.
+The Breach Snake Embankments measure calls for the breaching of the lower four Snake River dams (Lower Granite, Little Goose, Lower Monumental, and Ice Harbor) and a return to a more river-like system for ESA-listed species.
+Due to the less surface area and shorter travel times resulting from removal of the lower Snake River dams, MO3 model results for the lower Snake River show, as compared to the No Action Alternative, faster heating and cooling in the spring and fall, respectively, and more diel and day-to-day variability.
+These impacts to water temperature are substantially diminished downstream of McNary Dam.
+Details are described below.

-5232 6.3.1.1 McNary, John Day, The Dalles, and Bonneville Dams and Reservoirs
+6.3.1.1 McNary, John Day, The Dalles, and Bonneville Dams and Reservoirs

-- 5233 The tailwater temperatures for MO3 at McNary, John Day, The Dalles, and Bonneville Dams - 5234 were modeled under a 5-year range of river and meteorological conditions, and compared to - 5235 the modeled results for the No Action Alternative (Figure 6-32. through Figure 6-35.).
-Just as - 5236 with the No Action Alternative model results, MO3 model results show that tailwater - 5237 temperatures can exceed 68°F at all four dams during any of the years and conditions - 5238 presented.
-Maximum water temperatures and the frequency of water temperature violations - of state water quality standards would be higher during a year when river flows were lower - than normal and summer ambient air temperatures were higher (as in LF/HT).
-Under MO3, - 5241 greater diel and day-to-day variability would be apparent in the lower Columbia River, but it - would be far less pronounced than the lower Snake River, and the magnitude of variability - 5243 would diminish from McNary to Bonneville.
-The average frequency of water temperature - 5244 violations of the State water quality standards would be nearly identical for the No Action - Alternative and MO3 for all four Lower Columbia River dams, though there are some minor - differences depending on the dam and the river and meteorological conditions (Figure 6-36.). - 5247 Generally, the difference in tailwater temperatures under the No Action Alternative and MO3 - would be minor, with differences up to 2 degrees Fahrenheit occurring occasionally.
+The tailwater temperatures for MO3 at McNary, John Day, The Dalles, and Bonneville Dams were modeled under a 5-year range of river and meteorological conditions, and compared to the modeled results for the No Action Alternative (Figure 6-31 through Figure 6-34).
+Just as with the No Action Alternative model results, MO3 model results show that tailwater temperatures can exceed 68°F at all four dams during any of the years and conditions presented.
+Maximum water temperatures and the frequency of water temperature violations of state water quality criteria would be higher during a year when river flows were lower than normal and summer ambient air temperatures were higher (as in LF/HT).
+Under MO3, greater diel and day-to-day variability would be apparent in the lower Columbia River, but it would be far less pronounced than the lower Snake River, and the magnitude of variability would diminish from McNary to Bonneville.
+The average frequency of water temperature violations of the State water quality criteria would be nearly identical for the No Action Alternative and MO3 for all four Lower Columbia River dams, though there are some minor differences depending on the dam and the river and meteorological conditions (Figure 6-35).
+Generally, the difference in tailwater temperatures under the No Action Alternative and MO3 would be minor (Table 6-12), with differences up to 2 degrees Fahrenheit occurring occasionally.

-Figure 6-32.
+Figure 6-31.
 Modeled Tailwater Temperature for Multiple Objective Alternative 3 at McNary Dam Under a 5-Year Range of River and Meteorological Conditions